mirrexagon/espressobin-nix/README.md

 ## Bootloader
 Different versions of the ESPRESSObin board have different memory layouts, which require different builds of the bootloader.

-Build the bootloader with `nix-build -A pkgsCross.aarch64-multiplatform.ubootEspressobinImages_<configuration>`, replacing `<configuration>` with one of:
+Build the bootloader without needing to clone the repository with `nix build --experimental-features 'nix-command flakes' github:mirrexagon/espressobin-nix#ubootEspressobinImages_<configuration>`, replacing `<configuration>` with one of:
 - `512MB `
 - `V5_1GB_2CS `
 - `V5_1GB_1CS `